For a simpler overview of this material (with pictures) you may want to check out our Dexter Quick Start Guide.

 Transposing is a tricky feature.
 As a practical matter it requires that you have a set of numeric data items with similar characteristics and just one or two ID variables which are used to name and/or label the resulting columns.

-This section can be used to provide parameters used to select observations based upon distances calculated by Dexter.
+This section can be used to provide parameters used to select observations based upon distances from a specified point (calculated by Dexter).
 This feature only works provided that

 _distance Less Than 100